Coldcard/firmware/docs/secure-elements.md

-The MCU code may continue speaking to SE1 to complete the fraud, but in general, SE1 will no longer store the duress wallet or Brick Me PINs.
-Mk4 implements those feature in SE2.
+The MCU code may continue speaking to SE1 to complete the fraud, but in general, SE1 will no longer store the duress wallet or Brick Me PINs as in previous generations (Mk1-3).
+Mk4 and Q implement those feature in SE2.

 ### Trick PIN Operation